“Even though we are primarily a women’s theological college, men are more than welcome to study with us, and some already do!”

 At Mary Andrews College, friendships are formed and skills are learned.
 Some of our students go on to work in churches, hospitals, schools and many other organisations as a result of their training.
 Others simply continue to serve in their homes, churches and communities, now armed with knowledge and skills that allow them to talk to and understand others far better than they thought possible.
 Even though we are a women’s college, men are more than welcome to study with us – and some already do!

 Every day at Mary Andrews College brings another story of a life impacted by the things that have been learnt within our walls.
 Won’t you come and join us?
-We have teaching centres in Dapto, Emu Plains, Hoxton Park and Mittagong, as well as our main campus in the heart of Sydney city.
+We have teaching centres in Dapto, Emu Plains, Manly Vale and Mittagong, as well as our main campus in the heart of Sydney city.
 We would love to see you here, equipping yourself for a lifetime of service.

 Rev. Jackie Stoneman